felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I ordered my copy of the handbook in 2019.
 I finished it on August 6, 2022.
 For those keeping count, that means the years of lead time.
 What happened?

-Simply put, because after a few chapters, I began to feel intimidated.
+Simply put, after a few chapters, I began to feel intimidated.
 Every new information felt like it took the spot of another one in my head, similar to a sort of musical chair of information.
 For example, I had trouble remembering what the Three Ways of DevOps stood for, even though they were central parts of both the